-The bulk of Marvel's foray into children's comics lay in their past, where they had a wealth of features to reprint.
-They consisted of a Casper the Friendly Ghost copy, Homer the Happy Ghost (brought back from the daed, excuse the pun - since Casper continued to fly off the stands) by Stan Lee and Dan DeCarlo, Lee and Joe Maneely's Dexter the Demon, which was re-titled (with some art alterations) as Peter the Little Pest and Li'l Kids/Li'l Pals which featured reprints of Howie Post's "Little Lizzie".
-The 10th issue brought a change, as a brand-new series debuted.
+The bulk of Marvel's foray into children's comics lay in their past, where they had a wealth of features available.
+They consisted of a Casper the Friendly Ghost copy, Homer the Happy Ghost (brought back from the dead - excuse the pun - because Casper comic books continued to fly off the stands) by Stan Lee and Dan DeCarlo; Lee and Joe Maneely's "Dexter the Demon", which was re-titled, with the lead character slightly altered, as Peter the Little Pest and Li'l Kids/Li'l Pals which featured reprints of Howie Post's "Little Lizzie".
+Beginning with issue # 10, though, a brand-new series debuted.

 Banks (standing) posing with long-time letterer/production man Morrie Kuramoto in the Marvel Bullpen circa late 1972 or early 1973.
 Photo from Foom # 2, Summer 1973.